Zero-Click Marketing: What It Means for SEO and Your Business (...and How to Adapt)

 The screenshot above shows a featured snippet for the query “what is a featured snippet,” which Backlinko (a backlink technology company) managed to secure.
 Their concise answer appears at the very top of Google’s results.
 A searcher might get their answer from this snippet and never click the link.
 But notice that Backlino’s name and URL are right there, prominently displayed.
 By providing a clear, direct answer, Conductor built authority and brand recognition – even without a click.
 This kind of visibility is golden for brand credibility.

 To grab featured snippets, focus on answering common questions in your content.
 Structure your pages with clear, concise answers (around 40-60 words) to likely questions in your niche.
+A well-structured blog post that targets these questions can significantly increase your chances of being featured in a snippet.
 Use heading tags (H2, H3) that pose these questions, and format answers as lists or tables when appropriate.
 By directly answering queries, you increase the chances that Google will highlight your content.
 Winning a featured snippet spot means your brand essentially gets a free billboard at the top of the SERP.

 2. Optimize for Local Results and Knowledge Panels